apple/swift-log/README.md

 Glad you asked.
 We believe that for the Swift on Server ecosystem, it's crucial to have a logging API that can be adopted by anybody so a multitude of libraries from different parties can all log to a shared destination.
 More concretely this means that we believe all the log messages from all libraries end up in the same file, database, Elastic Stack/Splunk instance, or whatever you may choose.

-In the real-world however there are so many opinions over how exactly a logging system should behave, what a log message should be formatted like, and where/how it should be persisted.
+In the real-world however, there are so many opinions over how exactly a logging system should behave, what a log message should be formatted like, and where/how it should be persisted.
 We think it's not feasible to wait for one logging package to support everything that a specific deployment needs whilst still being easy enough to use and remain performant.
 That's why we decided to cut the problem in half:

 1. a logging API
 2. a logging backend implementation

 This package only provides the logging API itself and therefore `swift-log` is a 'logging API package'. `swift-log` (using `LoggingSystem.bootstrap`) can be configured to choose any compatible logging backend implementation.
 This way packages can adopt the API and the _application_ can choose any compatible logging backend implementation without requiring any changes from any of the libraries.

 Just for completeness sake: This API package does actually include an overly simplistic and non-configurable logging backend implementation which simply writes all log messages to `stdout`.
 The reason to include this overly simplistic logging backend implementation is to improve the first-time usage experience.
 Let's assume you start a project and try out `swift-log` for the first time, it's just a whole lot better to see something you logged appear on `stdout` in a simplistic format rather than nothing happening at all.
-For any real-world application, we advise to configure another logging backend implementation that logs in the style you like.
+For any real-world application, we advise configuring another logging backend implementation that logs in the style you like.

 ## The core concepts